segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-conversions/index.md

 Any deviations from this specification might lead to failed inputs.

-### Why LinkedIn still shows "no integration data" after I successfully sent the data?
+### Why does LinkedIn show "no integration data" after I successfully sent the data?

-LinkdedIn won't reject events due to the lack of currency and amount data, but they will not correctly recogonize the events you sent via Segment.
-Please ensure your payload has the data or try [Event Tester](/docs/connections/test-connections/#ensuring-an-event-is-successfully-making-it-to-a-specific-destination) for other causes.
+One reason may be that your events are missing currency and amount fields.
+LinkdedIn’s API itself won't reject events due to the lack of currency and amount data, but their platform will silently drop these events later in LinkedIn’s processing.
+Please ensure your payload has those fields with valid values.